matt-mdm/content/000-BluePrint.md

 **Master Data Management Basics and Strategy**
-1. "Master Data Management: The Backbone of your Data that Powers Your Business"
+1. Master Data Management: The Backbone of your Data that Powers Your Business
+2. Crafting Your Masterpiece: Creating an Effective Master Data Management Strategy
-2. "Decoding the Structure: An In-depth Look at Master Data Management Integration Patterns"
+3. Decoding the Structure: An In-depth Look at Master Data Management Integration Patterns
-3. "The Master Plan: Defining Clear Objectives for Master Data Management"
+4. The Master Plan: Defining Clear Objectives for Master Data Management
+5. Eliciting Requirements for Master Data Management: Choosing the Right Integration Pattern
+6. Setting the Bar: Defining Data Quality Goals for Master Data Management
-4. "Aiming for the Bullseye: Setting Precise Goals in Master Data Management Governance"
+7. Steering the Ship: Defining Data Governance Goals for Master Data Management
-5. "The Blueprint of Success: Crafting an Effective Master Data Management Strategy"

 **Master Data Management Challenges and Solutions**
-6. "Master Data Management: Unraveling the Common Challenges"
-7. "Navigating the Storm: Practical Solutions to Master Data Management Challenges"
-8. "Tackling the Goliath: A Comprehensive Guide to Master Data Management Challenges"
-9. "Master Data Management Challenges: More than Meets the Eye"
+8. Navigating the Storm: Addressing Common Challenges in MDM Deployment
+9.
+10.
+11.
+12.
+13.

 **Master Data Management vs Other Data Management Approaches**
 10. "Master Data Management vs ETL: A Comparative Analysis"